seanox/aspect-js/manual/expression.md

 ```

 ### Variable-Expression
-With the expression language, global variables can also be created and set at
+With the expression language, variables in the page scope can also be created
-the runtime.
-The expression must begin with the name of a variable (identifier),
+and set at the runtime.
+The expression must begin with the name of a variable
-which use the word characters `_ a-z A-Z 0-9` and is separated from the actual
+(identifier), which use the word characters `_ a-z A-Z 0-9` and is separated
-expression by a colon.
+from the actual expression by a colon.

 ```
 {{foo:1 +2 +3 + 'x hello'}}
 ```

-Creates or sets the value for global variable `foo` with `6x hello`.
+Creates or sets the value for variable `foo` in the page scope with `6x hello`.

 The expression corresponds to the JavaScript syntax:
     `var foo = 1 +2 +3 + 'x hello';`

+> [!IMPORTANT]
+> __Page Scope:__ Refers to the fact that variables can only be used in the
+> markup and are isolated from the rest of the JavaScript.
+These variables are
+> specifically intended for the display and processing of data in HTML markup
+> and are not accessible in general JavaScript code.

 ### Combination
 All types of expressions can be combined.